Disclosure (1994 film): Plot

-DigiCom agrees to a settlement calling for Meredith to be quietly removed after the merger.
-As Tom celebrates, he receives another e-mail from "A Friend" warning him that all is not what it seems.
-Tom overhears Blackburn telling Meredith that although they lost the sexual harassment suit, they will make Tom look incompetent at the next morning's merger conference since Tom is unaware of the cause of problems on the CD-ROM production line in Malaysia.
-Since the production line is Tom's responsibility, he can be fired for cause.
+DigiCom agrees to remove Meredith quietly after the merger.
+However, another e-mail from "A Friend" warns Tom that the situation is not over.
+He overhears Blackburn telling Meredith that, although they lost the sexual harassment case, they will make Tom appear incompetent at the merger conference by blaming him for problems with the CD-ROM production line in Malaysia, which he oversees.

-Accessing the company database for clues, Tom finds his access privileges revoked.
-Using a virtual reality device with access to the company database, he accesses DigiCom's files but finds that Meredith is already deleting them.
-Tom's Malaysian colleague faxes him copies of incriminating memos and videos.
-They show that Meredith, and one of the heads of operations in Malaysia, changed Tom's production specifications to gain the Malaysian government's favor and cut costs to make DigiCom appear more profitable to complete the merger.
-These changes caused problems with the CD-ROM line.
-To save her career and cover for her mistakes, Meredith, with Blackburn's support, staged the sexual encounter with Tom to in hopes of forcing him out of the company.
+Tom finds his database access revoked, but uses a virtual reality device to access company files and discovers Meredith deleting them.
+His Malaysian colleague Mohammed Jafar sends him incriminating memos and videos showing that Meredith and a Malaysian operations chief altered Tom's production specifications to gain government favour and reduce costs, making DigiCom appear more profitable.
+These changes caused the production problems.
+Meredith, with Blackburn's support, staged the sexual encounter to force Tom out and conceal her mistakes.